Tutorial | Create a Counter Widget Using Blocks

 Step 5 | Make Your Widget Customizable with Widget API

-You can define an API for your widget, so that the user (a site owner who installs the widget) can customize it to their needs.
+Blocks lets you define an API for your widget, so that the user (a site owner who installs the widget) can customize it to their needs.
 The API can contain properties, events and exported functions.

-Define the "step" Property
+Define the step Property

 1. Click the Widget API icon to open the Widget API panel.